andriy59b/lunch_tests/README.md

-# 🍽️ Lunch Voter API
+# Lunch Voter API

-A backend service that allows employees to vote for restaurant menus before lunch.
+This Django project provides a backend service that allows employees to vote for restaurant menus before lunch.
 Built with Django + DRF, uses JWT for authentication, PostgreSQL as the database, and Docker for containerization.

----

-## 🔧 Tech Stack
+## Tech Stack
 - Python 3.11
 - Django
 - Django REST Framework